renee-tung/DualContextWM_Task/README.md

-# Verbal Instruction Task - PsychoPy Conversion

-This folder contains the PsychoPy (Python) version of the Verbal Instruction Task, converted from the original Psychtoolbox (MATLAB) code.
+# Dual Context Working Memory (DCWM) Task

 ## Overview

-The Verbal Instruction Task presents participants with visual stimuli and verbal instructions, requiring them to make decisions based on the instructions.
+The Dual Context Working Memory (DCWM) Task presents participants with visual stimuli and verbal instructions about image choice and response type.
+Based on the instructions, participants will choose one of the images, and respond with either a button press or slider.
 The task supports both training and main experimental versions.

-11/28/25: CURRENTLY THE TRAINING VERSION IS NOT FULLY FUNCTIONAL YET

 ## Files